The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Abstract

 \section{Abstract}

-Current pulsar timing array (PTA) techniques for characterizing the spectrum of a nanohertz-frequency stochastic gravitational-wave background (SGWB) begin at the stage of timing data.
-This can be slow and memory intensive, with computational scaling that will worsen PTA analysis times as more pulsars and observations are added.
-Given recent evidence for a common-spectrum process in PTA data sets, and the need to understand present and future PTA capabilities to characterize the SGWB through large-scale simulations, we have developed efficient and rapid approaches that operate on intermediate SGWB analysis products.
-These techniques refit SGWB spectral models to previously-computed Bayesian posterior estimations of the timing power spectra.
+Pulsar timing arrays (PTAs) have recently found evidence for a nanohertz-frequency stochastic gravitational-wave background (SGWB).
+Constraining its spectral characteristics will reveal its origins.
+In order to achieve this, we must understand how data and modeling conditions in each pulsar influence the precision and accuracy of SGWB spectral recovery.
+These goals typically require many Bayesian analyses on real data sets and large-scale simulations that are slow and computationally taxing.
+To combat this, we have developed several new rapid approaches that instead operate on intermediate SGWB analysis products.
+These techniques refit SGWB spectral models to previously-computed Bayesian posterior estimates of the timing power spectra.
 We test our new techniques on simulated PTA data sets and the NANOGrav $12.5$-year data set, where in the latter our refit posterior achieves a Hellinger distance---bounded between $0$ for identical distributions and $1$ for zero overlap---from the current full production-level pipeline that is $\lesssim 0.1$.
 Our techniques are $\sim10^2$--$10^4$ times faster than the production-level likelihood, and scale much more favorably (sub-linearly) as a PTA is expanded with new pulsars or observations.
-Our techniques also allow us to demonstrate conclusively that SGWB spectral characterization in PTA data sets is driven by the longest-timed pulsars with the best-measured power spectral densities, which is not necessarily the case for SGWB detection that is predicated on correlating many pulsars.
-Indeed, the common-process spectral properties found in the NANOGrav $12.5$-year data set are given by analyzing only the $\sim10$ longest-timed pulsars out of the full $45$ pulsar array, and we find that the ``shallowing'' of the common-process power-law model occurs when gravitational-wave frequencies higher than $\sim 50$~nanohertz are included.
+Our techniques also allow us to demonstrate conclusively that SGWB spectral characterization in PTA data sets is driven by the longest-timed pulsars and the best-measured power spectral densities, which is not necessarily the case for SGWB detection that is predicated on correlating many pulsars.
+Indeed, the common-process spectral properties found in the NANOGrav $12.5$-year data set are given by analyzing only the $\sim14$ longest-timed pulsars out of the full $45$ pulsar array, and we find that the ``shallowing'' of the common-process power-law model occurs when gravitational-wave frequencies higher than $\sim 50$~nanohertz are included.
 The implementation of our techniques is openly available as a software suite to allow fast and flexible PTA SGWB spectral characterization and model selection.